javian-morgan/javian-morgan/README.md

 - 👋 Hi, I’m @javian-morgan
 - 👀 I’m interested in Mechanical Engineering and Robotics
-- 🌱 I’m currently learning Shopify storefronts
+- 🌱 I’m currently learning Firebase and NextJs
 - 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me javian@outlook.com
 - ⚡ Fun fact: ...